softprops/stats/README.md

 ### connecting

 Creating a stats client is simple.
-The default client is configured for testing with a statsd server locally on port `8125`.
+The default client is configured for testing with a statsd server locally listening on port `8125`.

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global